-Whoever wants to be a leader among you must be your servant.
+Whoever wants to he a leader among you must be your servant.
 Mark 10:43

-AS JESUS WAS walking with his disciples toward Jerusalem, two of them-James and John, the sons of Zebedee-let their imaginations run wild.
-Jesus clearly laid out the destiny awaiting him in Jerusalem: rebuke, torture, and death (see Mark 10:33, 34).
-But James and John imagined a totally different conclusion to the journey-a revolution where Jesus would supernaturally oust the Roman military establishment in Jerusalem.
+As Jesus was walking with his disciples toward Jerusalem, two of them—James and John, the sons of Zebedee—let their imaginations run wild.
+Jesus had clearly laid out what was ahead for him in Jerusalem: rebuke, torture, and death.
+But James and John thought Jesus would supernaturally drive out the Romans from Jerusalem.
 In their minds, Jesus and his followers would soon rule Palestine.

-The Zebedee brothers were so convinced of their fantasy that they decided to apply early for the top two cabinet positions in Jesus’ regime. ” ‘We want to sit in places of honor next to you,’ they said, ‘one at your right and the other at your left’ ” (verse 37).
-They were totally blind to Jesus’ prediction of his coming suffering.
+The Zebedee brothers were so sure their fantasy would come true that they decided to apply early for the top two jobs in Jesus’ new government. “‘We want to sit in places of honor next to you,’ they said, ‘one at your right and the other at your left’” (Mark 10:37).
+They were clueless about Jesus’ prediction of his coming suffering.

-Like James and John, some Christians today have a distorted picture of what it means to follow Jesus.
+Like James and John, some Christians have the wrong picture of what it means to follow Jesus.
 “What am I going to gain from being a Christian?” they ask eagerly.
-They have a hard time getting the message that the Christian life isn’t a smooth-sailing, hassle-free, magic-carpet ride to heaven.
-We don’t get to live the life of a king-at least not here on earth.
+They have a tough time accepting the message that the Christian life isn’t a smooth-sailing, hassle-free, magic-carpet ride to heaven.
+We don’t get to live the life of a king—at least not here on earth.

-If anybody should have lived like a king on earth, it was Jesus.
+If anybody should have lived on earth like a king, it was Jesus.
 But we live the life of servants, just like Jesus did.
-So we don’t ask what we can get from being a Christian-even though the Bible assures us that the rewards and blessings of following Christ are endless.
-Instead we are to ask, “What can I give as a servant of God and of people?”
+So we don’t ask what we can get from being a Christian—even though the Bible promises us that the rewards and blessings of following Christ are endless.
+This is the question we should ask: “What can I give as a servant of God and of people?”

-James and John became great not by rocketing to the position of prime minister in the government of a political revolutionary but by serving Christ and his church selflessly.
-In Mark 1 0 they were far from understanding the path to greatness, but they eventually realized that giving-not getting-is the heart of the Christian life.
+James and John Zebedee became great not by obtaining high positions in a government set up by Jesus, but by serving Jesus Christ and his church selflessly.
+They eventually realized that giving—not getting—is the heart of the Christian life!

-REFLECT: What kind of greatness are you expecting in God’s kingdom?
+TALK: What kind of greatness do you expect in God’s kingdom?